 When to Paint Over Wallpaper

-Paint over wallpaper that is generally in good condition.
-If the wallpaper is peeling away in large sections, you should instead remove it.
-Wallpaper that is excessively dirty will not take the paint.
-If the wallpaper has large mold spots, the mold will show through the paint.
+Only paint over wallpaper that is generally in good condition.
+Examine the wallpaper to determine if painting over it is possible.
+If it is peeling away in large sections, removing it is a smarter move than painting over it.
+If the wallpaper is excessively dirty, the paint won't adhere properly; if it has large mold spots, that mold will show through the paint.

 Equipment / Tools

 - Drywall knife

 - Cordless drill and drivers